 TPoS or proxy PoA signals with this TPoA using MIH message if the TPoA is a SRHO-capable node (The target PoA supports MIH_Prereg_Xfer messaging.).

 Otherwise, proxy PoA may signal with the candidate target PoA using other L2-specific protocol messages.
-OPoS will relay the reply messages to MN, indicating whether the L2 handover is successful.
+OPoS will relay the reply messages to MN, indicating whether the L2 preregistration signaling is successful.
 Also, the reply will include an indication for the fact that the messages used for the proxy to PoA signal with the TPoA are outside the scope of this document.
 L2 frames can be passed to the target PoA either by way of proxy PoA or by MIH_Prereg_Xfer commands.

 As shown above, MN and target network can exchange link-layer PDUs without using the target PoA’s physical radio channel.
 The exchanged single-radio control frames are processed by the MIHF which has the assigned transport layer protocol’s port number [B31].